 Because you can pedal both forward and backward, there’s a ton of leg muscle engagement.
 Pedaling forward targets your biceps femoris (a muscle in the hamstring), quads, and anterior tibialis.
 Pedaling backward targets your rectus femoris (a muscle in the quadriceps), calves, glutes, and hamstrings.
 Alternating between the two will strengthen the knees, providing much-needed knee support (cue praise hands).
 Meanwhile, if you maintain proper form and good posture, your core will work hard to keep you balanced.
 As always, the option to use the handlebars is available if you want to strengthen your upper body.

-Check out Aaptiv’s elliptical workouts.
+Check out Aaptiv’s elliptical workouts in the app today.

 Practice Running Posture